 If you’ve ever wanted to come into contact with a ghostly vampire, this is the bar to visit!
-Even if you don’t spot a ghost, the bar is still pretty cool.
-There’s a real coffin hanging from the ceiling and the bathrooms are hidden behind bookcases.
+The bar is still pretty cool, even if you don’t spot a ghost.
+There’s a real coffin hanging from the ceiling, and the bathrooms are hidden behind bookcases.
 Can vampires even become ghosts?
 Visit this pub and find out.

 Ever wanted to have dinner with ghosts?
-At Muriel’s Jackson Square you can!
-The original building burned down during the Great Fire of New Orleans and the second floor of the restaurant experiences a lot of paranormal activity.
-Be sure to enjoy authentic Creole food with resident ghost Jourdan while you’re there.
+At Muriel’s Jackson Square, you can!
+The original building burned down during the Great Fire of New Orleans, and the restaurant’s second floor experienced a lot of paranormal activity.
+Enjoy authentic Creole food with resident ghost Jourdan while you’re there.

-This café is known for its authentic Cajun food, as well as the ghostly spirit of a man looking out a second-floor window.
+This café is known for its authentic Cajun food and the ghostly spirit of a man looking out a second-floor window.
 Patrons who rent out the second floor have reported feeling dark energy throughout.
 (Not vegetarian-friendly.)

 Not really a spooky place to eat, but it serves up the ever-popular beignet — a deep-fried pillow of magic (really, it’s just deep-fried dough) blanketed by a generous dusting of powdered sugar.
 The only thing spooky about these New Orleans treats is that you’ll get powdered sugar everywhere and look like a ghost yourself!